1. Location – are the hostels in the city centre?

 18. Booking – how do I reserve?

-You can book online now on this site (shelter.nl) with a credit card.
-You pay a 10% deposit and a booking fee.
+You can book online now on this site (shelter.nl) with a credit card or Paypal.
+You pay a 12% deposit (no booking fee).
 We can’t make bookings with any other sort of card (debit or pre-pay), or by e-mail.
 For last-minute bookings you can phone us if you will arrive today or tomorrow.

 19. Payment – can I pay by credit/debit card?

-When you arrive you need to pay the remaining 90% of your bill.
+When you arrive you need to pay the remaining 88% of your bill.
 You can do this using cash (Euros only) or with a credit or debit card.
-You do not have to use the same card that you used to make the booking online.
+You do not have to use the same credit card that you used to make the booking online.

 20. Changing something in a booking – what if the number of people, nights or arrival date changes?